openfaas/docs/docs/deployment/kubernetes.md

 2) `helm` client - sane defaults and easy to configure through YAML or CLI flags.
 Secure options such as `helm template` or `helm 3` also exist for those working within restrictive environments.
 3) With GitOps tooling.
 You can install OpenFaaS and keep it up to date with [Flux](https://github.com/fluxcd/flux) or [ArgoCD](https://argoproj.github.io/argo-cd/).

+#### Getting help, expert installations and proof-of-concepts

+* You can get help by connecting with the community on the [Community Page](/community/).
+* OpenFaaS Ltd offers expert installation, proof-of-concepts, and architecture reviews.
+Get in touch at: [sales@openfaas.com](mailto:sales@openfaas.com) to find out more.
+* The [OpenFaaS Premium Subscription](https://openfaas.com/support/) offers enterprise-grade authentication with SSO and OpenID Connect (OIDC).
-Guidelines are also provided for [preparing for production](/architecture/production/) and for [performance testing](/architecture/performance).
+* Guidelines are also provided for [preparing for production](/architecture/production/) and for [performance testing](/architecture/performance).

 #### 1) Deploy the Chart with `arkade` (fastest option)